Harman717/20103063_rapidfort_project/README.md

 ```
 You can run the application on localhost:5000 on your browser.

-## Guthub actions for docker containerization
+## Github actions for docker containerization

 ### 1. Docker Setup
 Install Docker Desktop or Docker Engine for containers.